 Oahu's paradise in the east of the island

-Some might have the idea to bring snorkeling equipment, but Lanikai is not suitable for this at all.
-There is no offshore reef and accordingly only a few fish stray close to the beach.
+Some might have the idea to bring snorkelling equipment, but Lanikai is not suitable for this at all.
+There is no offshore reef and which is why only a few fish swim close to the beach.
 If you are looking for a change of pace and can't stand lying lazy in the sun all day, you have another option.
-Many visitors to Lanikai Beach rent canoes from the neighboring beach park to paddle to one of the two offshore islands.
-Likewise, seeing the beach from a different perspective is a fascinating sight.
+Many visitors at Lanikai Beach rent canoes from the neighbouring beach park to paddle to one of the two offshore islands.
+It is fascinating seeing the beach from a different perspective.
 Together with the backdrop of the Koolau Mountains in the background, it makes for a unique and beautiful picture.

 If you are looking for spectacular sunrises, this is the place to be.
-The sun appears on the horizon in breathtaking colors, bathing the sea and the sand in deep orange-red hues and rising up the sky as a ball of fire.
+The sun appears on the horizon in breathtaking hues, rising up the sky as a ball of fire colouring the sea and sand in orange colours.
 Note: Before deciding to get up very early for the sunrise, check the weather for the next day.
-On cloudy days it is not worth setting an alarm clock.
+On cloudy days, it is not worth setting an alarm clock.